-There was no data on any of these questions and no real process in place for delivering product.
+In short, there was no data on any of these questions.
+Moreover, there was no real process in place for delivering the product.

-The forklift was also used to receive purchased items, to load deliveries and to manage stock on the ground floor.
-Any of these activities could delay transfer of work to the mezzanine unless some notice was given or some plan was put in place.
+To clarify, the forklift was also used to receive purchased items, to load deliveries and to manage stock on the ground floor.
+Any of these activities could delay the transfer of work to the mezzanine unless someone put a plan in place.